-Open Command Prompt from Win+X Power Menu
+Open Command Prompt from Windows+X Power Users Menu

-Open Command Prompt from Task Manager
+Open a Command Prompt from Task Manager

 Open a Command Prompt in Admin Mode from Task Manager the Secret Easy Way

-Open Command Prompt from Search
+Open Command Prompt from a Start Menu Search

 Open Command Prompt from File Explorer

-Open File Explorer, and navigate to the
+Open File Explorer, and then navigate to the

-Open Command Prompt from Run
+Open Command Prompt from the Run Box

-Open Command Prompt from Explorer Address Bar
+Open Command Prompt from the File Explorer Address Bar

-Open Command Prompt Here from File Menu
+Open Command Prompt Here from the File Explorer File Menu

-- Open command prompt — Opens a Command Prompt within the currently selected folder with standard permissions.
+- Open command prompt.
+Opens a Command Prompt within the currently selected folder with standard permissions.

-- Open command prompt as administrator — Opens a Command Prompt within the currently selected folder with administrator permissions.
+- Open command prompt as administrator.
+Opens a Command Prompt within the currently selected folder with administrator permissions.

-Open Command Window Here in File Explorer
+Open Command Prompt from a Folder’s Context Menu in File Explorer

 Create a Shortcut for Command Prompt on the Desktop

 Right-click an empty spot on the Desktop.
-From the context menu, select “New > Shortcut”.
+From the context menu, select New > Shortcut.

 Type “cmd.exe” into the box and then click “Next.”